ladbsoft/simple-24c16-dumper/README.md

 Very simple Arduino based 24c16 EEPROM programmer, based on [P-Find/arduino-24c16](https://github.com/P-Find/arduino-24c16)

 ## Pin connections
-This connections are for the x24c16p.
+This connections are for the x24c16p from Xicor.
 Other variations of the 24c16 should be compatible, but cross reference the datasheet of your exact model before blaming me ;)

 |Arduino|24c16|Comments|
 |-------|-----|--------|